beatriceyapsm/Simple-Booking-App/README.md

 Step 3: Set up your environment
 Reference: https://developers.google.com/calendar/api/quickstart/js
-•  Create a new google cloud project: <a href="https://console.cloud.google.com/">Link</a>
+<li>Create a new google cloud project: <a href="https://console.cloud.google.com/">Link</a> </li>
-•  In the Google Cloud console, enable the Google Calendar API. <a href="https://console.cloud.google.com/flows/enableapi?apiid=calendar-json.googleapis.com">Link</a>
+<li>In the Google Cloud console, enable the Google Calendar API. <a href="https://console.cloud.google.com/flows/enableapi?apiid=calendar-json.googleapis.com">Link</a></li>
-•  To authenticate as an end user and access user data in your app, you need to create one or more OAuth 2.0 Client IDs.
-Configure consent screen: <a href="https://console.cloud.google.com/apis/credentials/consent">Link</a> > Configure Consent Screen > External > Key in App Name & User Support Email & Developers Email > Save and continue > Save and continue on scopes > Add your email to “Test Users” > Back to Dashboard
+<li>To authenticate as an end user and access user data in your app, you need to create one or more OAuth 2.0 Client IDs.
+Configure consent screen: <a href="https://console.cloud.google.com/apis/credentials/consent">Link</a> > Configure Consent Screen > External > Key in App Name & User Support Email & Developers Email > Save and continue > Save and continue on scopes > Add your email to “Test Users” > Back to Dashboard</li>
-•  Click Create Credentials > OAuth client ID.
+<li>Click Create Credentials > OAuth client ID.
 Click Application type > Web application.
 In the "Name" field, type a name for the credential.
 This name is only shown in the Google Cloud console.
 Add authorized URIs related to your app: Under Client-side apps, add: https://#yourgithubusername.github.io; Under server-side apps, add: http://localhost:8080/).
+Click Create. </li>
-Click Create.
-The OAuth client created screen appears, showing your new Client ID and Client secret.
-Download json and save as credentials.json in your repository.
+<li>The OAuth client created screen appears, showing your new Client ID and Client secret.
+Download json and save as credentials.json in your repository.</li>

 Step 4: Run py quickstart.py in your terminal.
 (I usually do this in Visual Studio Code.)
-•  You will likely face a Access blocked page with Error 400.
-Click on error details and copy the redirect_uri (http://localhost:XXXXX/).
+<li>You will likely face a Access blocked page with Error 400.
+Click on error details and copy the redirect_uri (http://localhost:XXXXX/). </li>
-•  Go to Credentials in Google Cloud Console <a href="https://console.cloud.google.com/apis/credentials/">Link</a> > Click on the OAuth 2.0 Client ID created for this project.
-Under Authorized redirect URIs, add the localhost information you copied earlier.
+<li>Go to Credentials in Google Cloud Console <a href="https://console.cloud.google.com/apis/credentials/">Link</a> >
+Click on the OAuth 2.0 Client ID created for this project.
+Under Authorized redirect URIs, add the localhost information you copied earlier. </li>
-•  Go back to your terminal and click on the link provided to restart the authorization process.
+<li>Go back to your terminal and click on the link provided to restart the authorization process.
 The page will now say "Google hasn't verified this app".
 Click continue until you reach a page that says "The authentication flow has completed".
-A token.json file will be created in your repository.
+A token.json file will be created in your repository.</li>

 Step 5: Run py create.py in your terminal.
 The page will say "Google hasn't verified this app".
 Click continue until you reach a page that says "The authentication flow has completed".
 A storage.json file will be created in your repository.
 Also, check and confirma that an event would have been created in your repository for 15 Dec 2022.